-When filing Application for National Examination in MFT, please ensure you are using version 3/2014.
-Older application versions will not be accepted after June 1, 2014.
+When filing Application for National Examination in MFT, please ensure you are using application version 4/2015.
+Older application will not be accepted.

 MFT licensure in Minnesota is a 4-step process: education, national exam, post-graduate experience, and state Licensure exam.

 Licensure by reciprocity is also available to an individual holding an MFT license from another jurisdiction if the Board determines that the standards for licensure in effect when the individual was previously licensed are at least equivalent to or exceed the current requirements for licensure in Minnesota.
-A reciprocity candidate must complete and Application for Licensure by Reciprocity.
+A reciprocity candidate must complete an Application for Licensure by Reciprocity.